androidmage/Batltlecode-2018-Team-bob.hop/README.md

-# Pie-Baking-Contest
-# We have an intense pie making contest at MIT this January.
-This github repository is where we update our most recent recipes.
-# Don't try these at home
+# Battlecode 2018 Team bob.hop();
+# This github contains all of our code for MIT's Battlecode competition in January of 2018